“This App Requires iOS 16 or Later”

 If the app is compatible with your iOS version and you have storage space, but it still won’t download, work through these:

 Check restrictions.
-On iOS 12 and older: Settings > General > Restrictions > Installing Apps (make sure it’s on).
-On iOS 13+: Settings > Screen Time > Content & Privacy Restrictions > iTunes & App Store Purchases > Installing Apps (set to Allow).
+Go to Settings > Screen Time > Content & Privacy Restrictions > iTunes & App Store Purchases > Installing Apps (set to Allow).
+This applies to iOS 12 and newer – Apple moved restrictions into Screen Time starting with iOS 12.

 Fix your date and time.
 This sounds bizarre, but it’s a real thing.
 If your iPad’s date and time are wrong, the App Store can refuse downloads because the security certificates don’t match.
 Settings > General > Date & Time > Set Automatically.